-The program's interface Zoner Photo Studiois made up of five modules: Import, Manager, Viewer, Editor, and RAW.
-To switch among them, use the buttons at the top right of the program window.
+The interface of Zoner Photo Studiois made up of three sections, often called "modules": Manager, Develop, and Editor; to switch among them, use the buttons at the top right of the program window.
+The left side of each module contains the Navigator, the middle contains a display area, and the right side contains the Side Panel, with tools for work in that module.